cf73/humanity/content/collections/pages/our-greatest-challenges.md

     content:
       -
         type: text
-        text: "May the insights and inspirations throughout this town meeting for the planet\_\_--\_\_presented on the wings of essays, photographs, speeches, artwork, film, literature, poetry, and music\_\_--\_\_move you to help fan the aspirational breezes of our shared humanity into winds of change we so urgently need."
+        text: "May the insights and inspirations throughout this town meeting for the planet\_\_--\_\_presented on the wings of essays, images, speeches, artwork, film, literature, poetry, and music\_\_--\_\_move you to help fan the aspirational breezes of our shared humanity into winds of change we so urgently need."
   -
     type: paragraph
     content:
       -
         type: text
-        text: "We are glad you’re here.
-Let’s pull together a future that works for all of us.\_" -
+        text: "We’re glad you’re here.
+Let’s create together a future that works for all of us.\_" -
     type: paragraph
     content: